maverickg59/docsify-template/docs/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ---

 ## Contributing

 Contributions are welcome!
-Feel free to submit a pull request or open an issue to suggest improvements.
+Feel free to submit a pull request or open an issue on [GitHub](https://github.com/maverickg59/docsify-template).

 ---